bryanvictor/BibWrangleR/README.md

 ###Additional function features

-Both ebscoBWR.f and proQuest.f have additional options that can be specified when calling the function.
+Both ebscoBWR.f and proQuestBWR.f have additional options that can be specified when calling the function.

    + csv: This will write and save a .csv file to your working directory once the "wrangle" is complete.
 To turn this feature on include csv=TRUE in the function call.